-Take a look at our tips to start running on the ‘right’ foot and across the finish-line pain-free
+Take a look at our tips to start running on the ‘right’ foot and get to the finish-line pain-free

 Thoughts of sustaining an injury disturb many runners and you may have heard exaggerated horror stories about ongoing knee niggles and inflamed ‘IT’ bands.
 If you’re new to running or a seasoned runner preparing for a race, these stories can start to haunt you every time you lace up.
 But in truth, many injuries are preventable.
 By implementing a few simple strategies, you can set yourself up to have an injury-free running career and live to tell the tale!